exanauts/ExaPF.jl/docs/src/quickstart.md

 ### How to deport the computation on the GPU?

-Now, how could we deport the resolution on the GPU?
+Now, how can we deport the resolution on the GPU?
 The procedure looks exactly the same.
 It suffices to initiate a new [`ExaPF.PolarForm`](@ref) object, but on the GPU:
 ```julia